LeDesert/AppGestionEvenementielle/README.md

    git clone https://github.com/LeDesert/AppGestionEvenementielle.git
    ```
 2. Open the `.sln` file with Visual Studio.
+3. ⚠️ Place the "Events.sql" file in `AppEvenement/bin/Debug` ⚠️
-3. Build and run the application from Visual Studio.
+4. Build and run the application from Visual Studio.